slamice/wri/fiction/hipsters/first-draft/ch05 - walk away from Renee.md

 "I'll venture there then," and hung up.

-Once a month Renee invited some conspiritors over for a drum circle.
-A few natives combined with her friends and conspirators sat around a huge drum with their respective clubs.
-Incense was lit, hymnish things were sung.
-I was invited but kindly excused myself on those nights.
-It was interesting to find a clean apartment after coming back, at least the living room would be.

-Renee had an eigthies Romcom on while she picked up clothes.
-I sacked on a pair of jeans, ignoring her critical looks.
+I sacked on a pair of jeans, ignoring Renee's critical looks.
 "I need to go out."
 I told her, "I'm meeting up with Selina."

-"You can't just finish help me out with cleaning?"
+"You can't just leave, finish helping me out with cleaning?"

 "I think you have it handled."